-Jennifer joined the Forward Steps team in December 2017 and brings over 20 years of business operations experience to her role as executive director.
+Jennifer joined the Forward Steps team in 2017 and brings over 20 years of business operations experience to her role as executive director.
 She started her career in the corporate world, serving small to medium size companies before switching to the nonprofit sector in 2004.
-She’s been an assistant controller, director of human resources, executive account manager and managing director.
+She’s been an assistant controller, director of human resources, executive account manager, crisis counselor and managing director.
 Immediately prior to Forward Steps, Jennifer spent six years fundraising for worthy causes as a development director.

 A volunteer since childhood, Jennifer has always been interested in civic engagement.
-She has served on various boards, advisory councils and committees across the country.
+She has served on boards, advisory councils and committees across the country.
 Jennifer has also volunteered with Big Brothers Big Sisters, Habitat for Humanity, Delaware Hospice, Meals on Wheels, and Thrive, a program that helps individuals achieve economic stability through education, mentorship and employment support.
 Jennifer currently volunteers with the Longmont Community Justice Partnership, helping to build a better world through restorative justice practices.

 Away from Forward Steps, Jennifer enjoys dancing around her kitchen with her husband, Luke, and those rare times when she beats him at tennis.
-She also enjoys trivia, cooking, celebrations, reading and kayaking.
+She also enjoys cooking, celebrations, reading and kayaking.